mikebranstein/nativescript-workshop-instructions/src/chapters/chapter8.md

 With this basic knowledge, let's get started styling our app with CSS.

-> NOTE: This is where the power of LiveSync really shines.
+> **NOTE** This is where the power of LiveSync really shines.
 Constant tweaks to page styling is made easy if you're using LiveSync.

 <h4 class="exercise-start">
     <b>Exercise</b>: Styling titles and text